coffeeandc0d3/p-append-file/README.md

 # p-append-file
-Appends text to a specified file at the beginning of the file (not the end).
+Appends text to a specified file at beginning of that file (not the end).

 Best used with an alias shortcut or even better a keyboard shortcut like F1